Tips To Make Travel More Affordable

 Travel with friends

 Another reason to book a whole apartment: if you travel with friends and family a lot, like we do, things get much more affordable.
 Especially true for more expensive cities – the cost of a week for an apartment in NYC is pretty eye-popping, but once you split it between six people it’s not so bad.
 Especially after you look at a few hotels that start at $200-$300/night for just two people!
 AirBNB even has a feature now where you can split the cost on their website when you pay.
 That makes it way easier since it means one person doesn’t have to front all the money.
+The same is true if you book Inside Passage Cruise packages for a group of people.
+Before going on your travel with your friends, it’s a no-brainer to first check out details like portugal visa types to avoid any future mishaps.

 Plan multi-city vacations